Reviews You Can Rely On

 Credit: Abriah Wofford

 We spent hundreds of hours baking dozens of loaves of bread in every one of these bread machines.
-It's hard to overstate just how many loaves of wheat bread, white bread, gluten-free bread, and yeast-free bread and cake we made in these machines.
+It's hard to overstate how many loaves of wheat bread, white bread, gluten-free bread, and yeast-free bread and cake we made in these machines.
 We bought unconventional ingredients, followed recipes to a tee, made adjustments as deemed necessary, and repeated the process again and again to ensure consistency.
 We enlisted a team of our coworkers, friends, and peers to engage in blind taste testing to evaluate how good each loaf of bread tasted and felt.
-We compared breads over multiple trials to see how they improved — if they improved — and gauged the user-friendliness of each product.
+We compared bread over multiple trials to see how they improved — if they improved — and gauged the user-friendliness of each product.
 We cycled through functions and programs, moved these appliances around our kitchens, and scrutinized the recipes and troubleshooting tips.
 A bread machine should make your life easier, and we put these through the wringer to learn which ones are up for the job.

 Our in-depth testing process involved dozens of tests of performance, product quality, and functionality across five mutually exclusive metrics: